Leaderboard

 Showing content with the highest reputation since 04/25/2022 in all areas

-3. You’ve got some good advice here and some poor advice.
+You’ve got some good advice here and some poor advice.
 I’m going to against the grain with a couple things, though.
 You’ll hear people say “front sight”!
 Forget it!
 Your mind should know now how to line up the sights on target.
 MUCH more important is proper trigger manipulation.
 You can spend all day lining up the sights perfectly but when you jerk the trigger all that is moot.
 Dry fire practice and slow fire target practice will help.
 But everyone flinches to some degree at some point.
 Controlling it is the key.
 That’s the only place dummy rounds are handy loaded in the mag.
 It will show you your flinch.
 Also, forget “muscle memory”.
 It’s a fallacy.
 Your brain tells every muscle what to do, when to do it and how much to do it.
 Don’t pay attention to where the empty mag falls.
 Too many people waste too much time making sure they land on the table or carpet.
 All you want is it out of the gun.
 As for malfunctions, properly tuned guns with quality ammo and proper mags mitigate malfunctions to practically nil.
 Also, no need to go to the line with a “Barney” mag.
-That will be the mag you grab when you need a full mag.
+That will be the mag you grab when you need a full mag.10 points

 10 points

-9. Look what a good friend surprised me with yesterday at our monthly WB match in the carpark whilst Jenorado and I were unpacking our cart.
+Look what a good friend surprised me with yesterday at our monthly WB match in the carpark whilst Jenorado and I were unpacking our cart.
 A hand made, lined with tanned kangaroo skin, customised with a tooled bear, 1911 holster for my SR Ruger which up unto yesterday I had been making do using my single action holster.
-Thank you Rusty for handcrafting this for me, you bowled me over with this kind and generous gift yesterday 🥰
+Thank you Rusty for handcrafting this for me, you bowled me over with this kind and generous gift yesterday 🥰9 points

 7 points

-11. I did not find pistol and shotgun targets at 3-5yds fun, and I don't feel the drive down from Tucson was worth it for a match like that.
+I did not find pistol and shotgun targets at 3-5yds fun, and I don't feel the drive down from Tucson was worth it for a match like that.
 I still like to shoot some local matches to support the folks around here that put them on, but this mindset of bringing all the targets in that close has got to go.
 It's not safe, and it's not fun.
-No shade to Zona -- he puts on quality, well thought-out matches, but let's put the targets out further.
+No shade to Zona -- he puts on quality, well thought-out matches, but let's put the targets out further.7 points

 7 points